Linux (Docker) Installation/Upgrade Instructions

 Enable Docker pull with proxy (optional)

-If you have proxy on your Linux server, you need to enable the docker pull via proxy.
+If your Linux server uses a proxy, you need to enable Docker to pull images through the proxy.

 On Ubuntu:

-1. Create a systemd drop-in directory for the docker service:
+1. Create a systemd drop-in directory for the Docker service: mkdir /etc/systemd/system/docker.service.d

 [Service]